Japan targets farm export gains to blunt weak yen's pain

 But the yen's steep drop this year to a 24-year low, triggering a surge in import-driven cost-push inflation that severely threatens both Japan's economic growth and Kishida's popularity, has given new impetus to the campaign.

-In southern Japan's Miyazaki prefecture, the local government is offering $5,200 subsidies to farmers developing new farm products for export and setting up new facilities exclusively for use in exports.
+In southern Japan's Miyazaki prefecture, the local government is offering US$5,200 subsidies to farmers developing new farm products for export and setting up new facilities exclusively for use in exports.

 Not far away in rural Saga prefecture, nestled between the cities of Nagasaki and Fukuoka, the prefectural government is building a new wagyu processing plant to gear up for export of "Saga beef", a leading domestic brand, to European markets.